seismic-initiative/consciOS-paper/paper-edited.md

 Δθ ∝ η · ∇_θ L_total(θ; D_hold)

 where L_total includes prediction error terms that were previously suppressed by low‑coherence priors.
 Practically, this results in the surfacing of contradictions (beliefs that fail to explain held states) that must be revised.
-This update dynamic is formalized in active inference as precision‑weighted prediction error minimization and corresponds to our observed “quality control” phenomenon.
+This update dynamic is formalized in active inference as precision‑weighted prediction error minimization and corresponds to our observed "quality control" phenomenon.
 [5]

 ###### 5.9 Empirical signatures and testable predictions